n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.grist.md

+---
+title: Grist node - n8n Documentation
+description: Documentation for the Grist node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Grist

 The Grist node allows you to automate work in Grist, and integrate Grist with other applications. n8n has built-in support for a wide range of Grist features, including creating, updating, deleting, and reading rows in a table.